edgio-docs/edgio-docs/guides/migration.md

 ### Path syntax change

-The syntax for capturing multiple path tokens has been changed from `*variable` to `:variable*`.
-The XDN now uses [path-to-regexp](https://github.com/pillarjs/path-to-regexp) for route path matching, which is the same library used by express.
+The syntax for capturing multiple path tokens has been changed from `*variable` to `:variable*`. {{ PRODUCT_NAME }} now uses [path-to-regexp](https://github.com/pillarjs/path-to-regexp) for route path matching, which is the same library used by express.

 ### Custom cache keys